Madge Tennent: Art and style

-Her refusal to feel entirely satisfied with her output, even in the face of widespread acclaim, reflected her conviction that the artist “evolves through conscious effort.”
-This conscious evolution became strikingly apparent in the early 1940s, whereupon Mrs. Tennent's famously vibrant, swirling colors and thick, granular strokes gave way to a subdued monochrome, as in Three Musicians Subdued in Harmony (1940).
+Tennent's refusal to feel entirely satisfied with her output, even in the face of widespread acclaim, reflected her conviction that the artist evolves through conscious effort.
+This conscious evolution became strikingly apparent in the early 1940s, when Tennent's vibrant, swirling colors and thick, granular strokes gave way to a subdued monochrome, as in Three Musicians Subdued in Harmony (1940).
 Thereafter followed paintings in shades of ocean blues and earthy island sepias on linen, such as Hawaiian Three Graces (1941), Three Hawaiian Women (1941), and Three Hawaiians in a Library (1943).
-Three Hawaiian Women, in the collection of the Honolulu Museum of Art, demonstrates this stark contrast to the polychromatic blaze of her earlier works and evidences her lasting belief that “every true artist knows that his work must evolve or die […] therefore, the moment he has perfected some type of style of expression peculiar to himself he must move on or he becomes academic.”
-Working on a smaller scale in the 1950s, for example, Madge Tennent executed a series of portraits featuring Hawaiian aliʻi in oils, prints, and watercolors; she treated Hawaiian royalty as descendants from the gods, possessed of heroic proportions and serene facial features that conveyed “a gentleness that tends to make a predominance of convex lines, only seen in the great art of the world.”
-Until her death in 1972, Tennent would continuously diversify across media and scale, but never once did she stray from or grow tired of her beloved Hawaiian subjects.
+Three Hawaiian Women, in the collection of the Honolulu Museum of Art, demonstrates this stark contrast to the polychromatic blaze of her earlier works and reflects her belief that "every true artist knows that his work must evolve or die.
+Therefore the moment that he has perfected some type or style of expression peculiar to himself, he must move on or become academic."

+Working on a smaller scale in the 1950s, Tennent executed a series of portraits featuring Hawaiian aliʻi in oils, prints, and watercolors; she depicted Hawaiian royalty as figures of heroic proportions and serene countenance, conveying what she called "a gentleness that tends to make a predominance of convex lines, only seen in the great art of the world."
+Until her death in 1972, Tennent continued to diversify across media and scale, but she never strayed from her Hawaiian subjects.